Property management is a growing field, and many people are looking for ways they can be a part of it.

 If you are a real estate agent, then you know that one of the reasons that this profession is so great is because of the freedom that you have.
 When you are a property manager, you are no longer an entrepreneur.
 You have to report to the property owner and do what they say.
 That being said, this is a lot looser than most workplaces.
-Some even elect to pay a property manager as a contractor in which case you are still self-employed.
+Some even elect to pay a property manager as a contractor, in which case you are still self-employed.

 Managing Property Can Be Time-Consuming

 Unlike real estate sales, this is not project-based.
 This is something that requires constant attention.
-If you are managing a relatively small number of properties you might not have a huge amount of work to do, but the more properties you have the more you will have to do each month.
+If you are managing a relatively small number of properties, you might not have a huge amount of work to do, but the more properties you have, the more you will have to do each month.

-Like I discussed before, there is a lot of things that you will have to take care of.
+As I discussed before, there are a lot of things that you will have to take care of.
 Sometimes you are going to have emergencies to take care of in the middle of the night.
 For many people, that is not the type of schedule that they are looking for.
-Most of the time you can still choose to manage properties whenever you want as long as it gets done in a timely manner.
+Most of the time, you can still choose to manage properties whenever you want as long as it gets done in a timely manner.
 The issue is that you really don’t know how much of a time commitment each property is going to be until it is filled with tenants and you are already managing them!